uatec/hidef.github.io/_posts/2018-02-02-kubernetes-january-round-up.md

 #### Linkerd
 https://linkerd.io/
-Tried and tested by the likes of Monzo, Linkerd can transparently handle retries, timeouts, rate-limiting, circuit breaking and the like, removing the need for tangled resilience implementations with Polly.net or custom code.
+Tried and tested by the likes of Monzo, Linkerd can transparently handle retries, time outs, rate-limiting, circuit breaking and the like, removing the need for tangled resilience implementations with Polly.net or custom code.
 It even has multiple service discovery plugins, for example using consul to resolve service hosts directly, removing the need for internal load balancers.

 #### Istio
 https://istio.io/